43 Foundry Avenue

-Zweig is the author of several publications, including “Professional experiences of online teachers in Wisconsin: Results from a survey about training and challenges”, “Online Course Use in New York High Schools: Results from a Survey in the Greater Capital Region.” and “Teacher evaluation and professional learning: Lessons from early implementation in a large urban district."
-Her forthcoming publication, “Writing Evaluative Feedback: A Tool to Support Teacher Learning and Growth,” will be published in the January 2017 issue of Principal Leadership.
+Zweig is the author of several publications, including “Professional experiences of online teachers in Wisconsin: Results from a survey about training and challenges”, “Online Course Use in New York High Schools: Results from a Survey in the Greater Capital Region,” “Teacher evaluation and professional learning: Lessons from early implementation in a large urban district," and “Writing Evaluative Feedback: A Tool to Support Teacher Learning and Growth.”

 Before joining EDC, Zweig was the Director of Metrics at the New York City Department of Education's Office of Talent Research and Data.
 As the director, she developed quantitative methods to measure a teacher’s contribution to student learning, contributed to the design of a pilot teacher evaluation system, and supported the development of data systems related to teacher effectiveness initiatives.
 She was a Massachusetts Education Policy Fellow in 2014/15 and is currently a Research Fellow for the Michigan Virtual Learning Research Institute.